-We care for our patients.
-That is why we try our hardest to make you feel at home while providing the highest level of service.
-Browse through our services, and if you have any questions, please don’t hesitate to contact us.
+We care!
+That is why we try our hardest to make our patients feel at home while providing the highest level of service.
+If you have questions as you browse through our services, please don’t hesitate to contact us.

 Primary Eye Care

-We do more than check whether you need contact lenses or glasses.
-Our practice is dedicated to maintaining the overall health of your eyes.
-An annual visit to your Optometric Physician is an important part of preventative eye care.
-Our optometrists can detect eye problems in their early stages using the newest technology and equipment.
-Early detection of eye problems more severe than vision correction is crucial because often symptoms do not appear to the patient until vision is permanently damaged.
+Our practice is dedicated to maintaining your overall eye health, and an annual visit is an important part of preventative care.
+Our Optometric Physicians can detect eye problems in their early stages using the newest technology and equipment.
+Early detection of eye problems more severe than vision correction is crucial because symptoms are often not noticed by patients until vision is permanently damaged.

 Contact Lenses and Glasses

-Our office is designed to care for the vision needs of each family member from beginning to end.
-After a thorough eye exam and determining which corrective measure best meets your vision and lifestyle needs, we can help pick out your new eyewear and fill the prescription.
+We can care for the vision needs of each family member.
+After a thorough eye exam and determination of a corrective measure to best meet your vision and lifestyle needs, we can help pick out your new eyewear.

-Infants and young children require unique methods for evaluating eye health, clarity of vision, and eye coordination.
-Infants and children from birth through age six are evaluated for proper development of visual skills.
-The American Optometric Association recommends that infants receive their first vision examination at six months.
-Vision screenings and examinations are essential for infants and young children in identifying and correcting vision and eye health disorders that may hinder the learning process.
+Infants and young children require unique methods for evaluating eye health and coordination as well as clarity of vision.
+Youngsters from birth through age six can be screened for proper development of visual skills and to identify and correct vision and eye health disorders that may hinder the learning process.

 Diabetes can affect more than just your blood sugar.
 It can also do some damage to your eyes if you are not careful.